-During start up, a message might be displayed to prompt you to press a function key to start other programs.
-These other programs might include the BIOS Setup Utility and SCSISelect Utility.
-See "Using the BIOS Setup Utility program" on page 23 and "Using the SCSISelect Utility program" on page 24 for information on these programs.
+To use these features, press the appropriate function key or keys quickly.
+The messages appear for only seconds.
+See "Using the BIOS Setup Utility program" on page 25 and "Using the SCSISelect Utility program" on page 27 for information on these programs.